Sweet Fried Plantains

 You are 3 ingredients and less than 10 minutes away from fried plantain happiness.
 For this easy recipe you need:

-- Ripe plantains – so ripe they should be have large black spots, like in the photo below – the blacker the better!
+- Ripe plantains – so ripe they should have large black spots, like in the photo below– the blacker the better.
+Solid black plantains make wonderful fryers!

 - Butter – or use your fave plant-based sub for a vegan recipe